 RESTRICTIONS: New submissions only.
 All films must have been completed on, or after, January 1, 2016.
 Applicants must fill out an official entry form to be admitted.
 A downloadable PDF entry form can be found at www.colorlab.com/shorts

-RUNTIME: The maximum running length is twenty (20) minutes.
+RUNTIME: The maximum running length is twenty (20) minutes for Horror / Comedy and (12) minutes.

 TECHNICAL SPECIFICATIONS: Narrative films only.
-The majority of footage (+ 50%) must have been recorded on 4K video, 35mm film, or Super-16mm film.
-To be eligible for prizes, applicants must be able to provide a 4K file of the finished film.
+Footage may have been recorded on video or film.
+To be eligible for prizes, applicants must be able to provide a video file of the finished film.

 MAIL-IN SUBMISSIONS: Materials will not be returned.
 Please ship to below address: